Gioni06/GPT3Tokenizer/README.md

 If you want to learn more, read the [Summary of the tokenizers](https://huggingface.co/docs/transformers/tokenizer_summary) from Hugging Face.

+## Support ⭐️

+If you find my work useful, I would be thrilled if you could show your support by giving this project a star ⭐️.
+It only takes a second and it would mean a lot to me.
+Your star will not only make me feel warm and fuzzy inside, but it will also help reach more people who can benefit from this project.

 ## Installation
 Install the package from [Packagist](https://packagist.org/packages/gioni06/gpt3-tokenizer) using Composer: